Looking for a fun and easy DIY Confetti popper? These simple poppers are a blast to make, super easy to put together and fun to pop!

 We've been whipping up lots of fun summer crafts for kids.
 And these have been a blast to make.

 These handmade poppers are made from paper tubes, aka toilet paper tubes, and our own diy confetti.
 Best part is they are so easy!!

 We made these without balloons, because we didn't have any on hand.
 But that didn't stop us from making a party popper fit for the occasion.

 Table of Contents

-4th of July DIY Confetti Poppers
+Supplies Needed for DIY Confetti Poppers

-- Empty toilet paper rolls
+- Empty toilet paper roll